cuongdtt/netcode150/problem-template.md

 [Do not implement function]
 [Do not create Readme file]

-[Do not change content of .md file, better format is okay]
+[Format content of .md file to better look but do not change content]

 ### Function Signature:
 ```javascript